-Dear #TruePrincesses!
 Have you ever wondered “What Is Faith?”
 I’ve pondered such topics as “What Is Faith Definition” and “What Is Faith In God?”
 I asked myself: “What Is Biblical Faith?” and “What Is Faithfulness?”
-I shared some answers during my baptism in 2014.
-Here’s my baptism video.
+I shared some answers in the blog post below and on my podcast.

 Why is it important to define your own point of view about faith?
 If you don’t take the time to figure out what YOU think, you may end up living out someone else’s point of view.

 I encourage you to understand clearly what YOU think about faith and faithfulness.